Why is diabetes a risk to your feet?

 Skin care for your feet

 You should wash your feet every day in warm water and with a mild soap.
 Rinse them thoroughly and dry them carefully, especially between the toes.
 Do not soak your feet as this can damage your skin.
 Because of your diabetes, you may not be able to feel hot and cold very well.
-You should test the temperature of the water with your elbow, or ask someone else to test the temperature for you.
+You should test the temperature of the water with your elbow, use a thermometer, or ask someone else to do it for you.
 If your skin is dry, apply a moisturising cream, avoiding the areas between your toes.

 Toenail care